karlmdavis/rps-tourney/dev/work-log.md

 * 1.5h: Got Spring DI working in JUnit tests with embedded Jetty.
     * My idea last night was correct: I did have to set the parent Spring `ApplicationContext`.
     * So far, this is just for `GuestAuthServiceIT`; still need to fix the other tests.
+* 0.5h: Fixed `GameLoginIdentityTest` and `GameAuthServiceTest`.
+Also implemented most of `GameLoginIdentitiesDaoImpl`.
+* 0.5h: Worked on getting `GameAuthServiceIT` passing.
+    * Fixed the compile errors, but not the test failures.
+    * Still implementing `GameLoginIdentitiesDaoImpl.find(InternetAddress)`.
+    * Looks like I need to add support to Hibernate for persisting `InternetAddress` objects.